patrickaod/Little-Origami/README.md

 ### The Final Page

-The contact page allows users to send a message through a bootstrap form, in order to foster a community around Little Origami.
+The contact page allows users to send a message through a bootstrap form in order to foster a community around Little Origami.

 ![Little Origami Contact Page](documentation/overview/contact-pg.jpeg)

 ### Additional Pages

-Two additional pages were added to increse the depth and flexability.
+Two additional pages were added to increse the depth and flexability of the site.

 #### 404 Page